All Episodes

 One person said, from the minute these kids go to kindergarten, all they hear about is how wonderful government is.

-Grade school, kindergarten, junior high, middle school, high school, all they ever hear is how wonderful government is.
+Grade school, kindergarten, junior high, middle school, high school, all they ever hear is how wonderful you're the only voice he could possibly be talking about.

 These people don't listen to their parents.

-I just must tell you, my ego is, I do not immediately think I am the focus of every news story.
+I just must tell you, my ego is just, I do not immediately think I am the focus of every news story.

 I do not have that kind of ego.

-I don't Only you've grown up Hearing voices That incessantly warn Of government As nothing more Than some separate Sinister entity I go Okay.
+Elder, you've grown up hearing voices that incessantly warn of government as nothing more than some separate sinister entity.

-But I honestly thought he meant I mean we're talking about 18 to 22-year-olds.
+Like, okay, I know he's got to be in part talking about media, but I honestly thought he meant, I mean, we're talking about 18 to 22-year-olds.

 He's got to be talking about their parents.